Custom Workspace Styles

 In this modal, you can edit the title and the link that will generate in the social content block.
 The dropdown menu at the top of the modal is locked when you're working with the edit modal.
 When you select Save, you will see a confirmation message in the lower right-hand corner of the window.

-If you click on the + icon in the social links section, you can add a new social icon to the default social icon box.
+If you click on the + icon in the social links section, you can add a new social icon to your default social icons.
 In this modal, you can interact with the dropdown menu under Select an option to select a platform.
-You won't be able to interact with the Save button in this module unless you have entered a URL.
+You won't be able to interact with the Save button in this modal unless you have entered a URL.
 The title field is optional.

 If you need to delete one of the social icons, hover over the icon for the one that you want to delete.
-The checkmark in the upper right-hand corner of the button will become an X. Click on this icon in order to delete the icon.
+The checkmark in the upper right-hand corner becomes an X. Click this icon to delete the social icon.

-A modal will open that asks you to confirm the action.
+A modal opens to ask you to confirm the action.